QUESTIONS?

 How to Handwash?
 With Soap and Water Video

 During the COVID-19 epidemic, many businesses throughout Largo have used additional temporary signage to let their customers know that they are open for business.
 During this period, the Community Standards Division has not proactively addressed this signage in consideration of the needs of the business community.
 As the City begins to return to normal, Community Standards will work with businesses to educate them on the sign standards and ask that non-compliant signs be removed.
 However, there are options for a business to continue to use some temporary signs.
 Two ways to have extra signs after June 15th are the use of small temporary signs and permitted promotional signs.
 Businesses should be aware that signs that are placed in the public right of way or in medians are not allowed at any time and will be removed.
 For more information on obtaining a promotional sign permit, please visit the Ask a Planner page or call 727-587-6700 Ext.
-7301, or email, [email protected].
+7301, or email, [email protected]

 Update: The SBA's Paycheck Protection Program (PPP) ended on Monday, May 31st, 2021.
 Existing borrowers may be eligible for PPP loan forgiveness.